mhmod36/My-Projects/README.md

 The final DataFrame called 'twitter_archive_clean' with the correct data types.
 The dataset is then stored in a csv file called 'twitter_archive_master.csv'.
 At this point, the data was successfully wrangled and therefore ready for analysis and visualization.

 ### 5. Analysis & Visualization
 These steps are not part of data wrangling process.
 However, it cannot reflect correct and accurate insights without performing data wrangling first.
+Visualizations and insights are provided in ‘act_report.pdf